 On returning home to Malaysia, En.
-Azizullaili gained 15 years of management experience within the Banking, IT, Events, Oil & Gas, Printing and Insurance industries.
+Azizullaili gained 20 years of management experience within the Banking, IT, Events, Oil & Gas, Printing and Insurance industries.

 En.
 Azizullaili is also active in charitable organisations.
-He is ex-officio for The Tun Suffian Foundation and an ex-officio for the Kuala Lumpur Foundation to Criminalise War, and member of the Persatuan Darul Ridzuan di Selangor dan Wilayah Persekutuan.
+He is on the Board of Trustee for The Tun Suffian Foundation and an ex-officio for the Kuala Lumpur Foundation to Criminalise War, and member of the Persatuan Darul Ridzuan di Selangor dan Wilayah Persekutuan.